craig-ke/Akan-Names-Js/README.md

 Ghana where they name people using a prescribed formula which works effectively in the application
 ## Setup/Installation Requirements
-* Download the folder to your desktop.
+* Download/ clone the repository to your local machine
-*Unzip it
-* Run today and walk tomorrow.
+* If downloaded, unzip the downloaded file
+* Navigate into the unzipped folder
+* Open the index.html with a browser of your choice One doesn't have to install this app in a server in order to have it   running   in their system.
+It's simply made from HTML so one can run it directly using a browser. link to live site

-## Known Bugs
+# Known Bugs
 * There are some issues which had not been solved yet but coming soon,   shall be solved.
 ## Technologies Used
 * HTML